-Figure 2.
-The Electronic Band Structure and DOS of SiSb (a) and Janus Si2SbBi (b) and monolayer, respectively.

 To estimate the TE properties of the Janus Si2SbBi monolayer, We employ the BoltzTraP2 code [17], which is represented by the Boltzmann transport equation and the constant relaxation time approximation (CRTA) [21].
 We acquired the transport parameters of the Janus Si2SbBi monolayer, including thermal conductivity (κe) and electrical conductivity (σe).
 These parameters were measured as a function of chemical potential (μ) at varying temperatures (T), as shown in Figure 3.
 We have chosen the ideal temperature ranges of 300 K to 600 K to avoid any phase changes.
 The chemical potential indicates the doping level or carrier concentration in the system [26].
 In this system, a positive value of μ-Ef indicates n-type doping, whereas a negative value suggests p-type doping.

 Figure 3(b) shows an increase in electrical conductivity of the Janus Si2SbBi monolayer with increasing carrier concentration and a decrease with rising temperature.
 This was due to a reduction in the relaxation time [25].
 The highest peak of electrical conductivity is σ=1.75×106/Ωm at ambient temperature.
 Comparable findings were also achieved for the electrical conductance of a single layer of SiSb (Figure 4(b)), exhibiting the utmost pinnacle of σ =1.623×106/Ωm when measured at a temperature of 300 K.